-Our team is comprised or regional professionals and experts who work with local jurisdictions and owners to put together comprehensive micro housing and social enterprise solutions that help solve community problems through new and creative solutions.
+Our team is comprised of regional professionals and experts who work with local jurisdictions and owners to put together comprehensive micro-housing and social enterprise solutions that help solve community problems through new and creative solutions.

 The right care can ensure the success of any community solutions and effort.
 We believe in partnership & trust and work with you to help address local problems with constructive solutions.

 We promise to always provide value and outstanding service, regardless of your lifestyle need, design preference, or budget constraint.
 We will not provide solutions that are contrary to the best interest of clients or community constituents.

 E49 Foundation - Social Enterprises and Tiny Home Villages - http://www.e49corp.org/